RedisLabs/redislabs-docs/content/rs/administering/database-operations/causal-consistency-crdb.md

 categories: ["RS"]
 ---
-When enabling Causal Consistency in CRDBs, the order of operations on a specific key will be maintained across all CRDB instances.
+When enabling Causal Consistency in CRDBs, the order of operations on a specific key are maintained across all CRDB instances.

 For instance, if operations A and B were applied on the same key, and B